 The internet is wonderful thing, isn’t it?
 Once upon a time, university students had no choice but to sit in a library to research or speak to actual human beings for help with their work.
-However, they now have a wealth of resources on the internet to assist in everything from improving time management to producing revision material.
+However, they now have a wealth of resources on the internet that you can access from the comfort of your student studio.
+They can assist in everything from improving time management to producing revision material.

 Here are some of the best online study tools available for students right now…

 GoConqr is a fantastic online tool that allows students to create a variety of different study aids, including mind maps, flashcards, quizzes, study planners, slides, and more to help with assignments and exams.
 You can also access over 3 million crowd sourced resources so you can take advantage of what other students are making too.

 Another tool for creating quizzes, flashcards and the like, but another great resource nonetheless.
 Quixlet is used for learning of all ages, not just university, but it’s suitable for just about anyone.
 It could also be a really useful tool for trainee teachers to use with their classes.